mitogen-hq/mitogen/docs/ansible.rst

 High Risk
 ~~~~~~~~~

-* Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs,
+* Transfer of large files using certain Ansible-internal APIs, such as
-  such as triggered via the ``copy`` module, will cause corresponding temporary
+  triggered via the ``copy`` module, will cause corresponding memory and CPU
-  memory and CPU spikes on both host and target machine, due to delivering the
+  spikes on both host and target machine, due to delivering the file as a
-  file as a single large message.
-If many machines are targetted with a large
+  single message.
+If many machines are targetted, the controller could easily
-  file, the host machine could easily exhaust available RAM.
-This will be fixed
+  exhaust available RAM.
+This will be fixed soon as it's likely to be tickled
-  soon as it's likely to be tickled by common playbooks.
+  by common playbooks.

-* Local actions are single threaded.
-Any that execute for every target will
-  experience artificial serialization, causing slowdown equivalent to
-  `task_duration * num_targets`.
-This will be fixed soon.

 * `Asynchronous Actions And Polling
   <https://docs.ansible.com/ansible/latest/playbooks_async.html>`_ has received
   minimal testing.
-Jobs execute in a thread of the target Python interpreter.
-  This will fixed shortly.

-* No mechanism exists yet to bound the number of interpreters created during a
+* No mechanism exists to bound the number of interpreters created during a run.
-  run.
-For some playbooks that parameterize ``become_user`` over a large number
+  For some playbooks that parameterize ``become_user`` over many accounts,
-  of user accounts, resource exhaustion may be triggered on the target machine.
+  resource exhaustion may be triggered on the target machine.

 * Only Ansible 2.4 is being used for development, with occasional tests under
   2.5, 2.3 and 2.2.
 It should be more than possible to fully support at least